Tigers vs. Nationals: Betting Trends, Records ATS, Home/Road Splits

 Tigers vs. Nationals: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-The Washington Nationals and Jeimer Candelario will hit the field against the Detroit Tigers and Akil Baddoo on Saturday at 4:05 PM ET, at Nationals Park.
+The Washington Nationals and Jeimer Candelario ready for the final of a three-game series against Spencer Torkelson and the Detroit Tigers on Sunday at Nationals Park.

-The favored Nationals have -115 moneyline odds against the underdog Tigers, who are listed at -105.
-The over/under is 9.5 runs for this contest.
+The Tigers are listed as +110 moneyline underdogs for this matchup with the favorite Nationals (-135).
+The total for the matchup has been set at 8.5 runs.

 Rep your team with officially licensed Tigers gear!
 Head to Fanatics to find jerseys, shirts, and much more.